161 Facts About Gold (The Largest Gold Facts List Online!)

 #17.
 Another theory says that some of the gold in the interstellar dust that formed the Earth did not sink into the core.
-Instead, it circulates within the Earth's mantle, and sometimes is pushed up into the crust.
+Instead, throughout the course of natural history it circulates within the Earth's mantle, and sometimes is pushed up into the crust.

 #19.
 The world's oceans contain 200 million tons of gold suspended in seawater.
 But at a concentration measured in parts per trillion, there is no viable way to collect it.
 (It doesn't mean that people haven't tried.)

 #20.
 The Earth's crust contains 0.0013 parts per million of gold.

 #21.
 The Earth's core is estimated to contain 20 million tons of gold.
 This would be enough to coat the surface of the world in gold 1-1/2 feet thick.